ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 An Oblivious HTTP client must initially know the following:

-* The identity of an Oblivious Gateway Resource.
-This might include some information about what target resources the Oblivious Gateway Resource supports.
+* The identity of an oblivious gateway resource.
+This might include some information about what target resources the oblivious gateway resource supports.

-* The details of an HPKE public key that the Oblivious Gateway Resource accepts, including an identifier for that key and the HPKE algorithms that are used with that key.
+* The details of an HPKE public key that the oblivious gateway resource accepts, including an identifier for that key and the HPKE algorithms that are used with that key.

-* The identity of an Oblivious Relay Resource that will accept relay requests carrying an encapsulated request as its content and forward the content in these requests to a single Oblivious Gateway Resource.
+* The identity of an Oblivious Relay Resource that will accept relay requests carrying an encapsulated request as its content and forward the content in these requests to a single oblivious gateway resource.
 See {{proxy-state}}
   for more information about the mapping between Oblivious Relay and Gateway Resources.